-Usually blooming in early July and lasting for about 2 weeks it’s quite the sight.
+Usually blooming in early July and lasting for about 2 weeks it’s quite the beautiful sight.

 You’ll see many photographers with ladders; allowing them to shoot high above the height of the sunflowers.
 With most sunflowers around 6 to 7 feet you’ll want to get a higher angle on the sunflowers.